Shash-012/Adv-react/advreact.md

 The key used most often is a unique ID that comes from the data.
 These IDs mostly mirror database IDs, which is the ID given to an item in a database that by nature is gauranteed to be unique.
 What happens in cases where data doesn't have any suitable ID or we are rendering a list that is not dependent on server data. math.random() to generate keys is bad, because on re-rendering, a new key is generated, which the app will now have to trace again. index values could work, but face a problem when modifying positions by sorting or adding/removing items.

 keys when used improperly negatively affect performance, and the user faces internal glitches.

+Keys tell React which array item each component corresponds to, so that it can match them up later.
+This becomes important if your array items can move (e.g. due to sorting), get inserted, or get deleted.
+A well-chosen key helps React infer what exactly has happened, and make the correct updates to the DOM tree. --> Official React documentation